akello-io/akello/README.md

 - **Akello SDK** - Client libraries that simplify the process of interacting with the **Akello API**.
 - **Akello App** - Web application where you can view your data and perform basic editing tasks.
 You can also use the Akello App to manage basic workflows.

 ## Quick start guide

+> **Warning**
+For local development you will need a free AWS account with cognito pools created.
+Please reference AWS docs.

 The best way to start working with akello and seeing how it works is by trying out one of our examples under /examples